-Using the CEDS report as our guide, we have established the following key principles to drive our reform efforts:
+Using INVESTMENT SOMERSET: A Collaborative Blueprint for Economic Growth as our guide, we have established the following key principles to drive our reform efforts:

 Business Resources: We believe business resources and services – such as hiring incentives, job training programs, financial assistance programs, entrepreneurial resources, help for displaced workers, and energy efficiency improvement programs —should be leveraged to attract and retain industries and companies consistent with existing infrastructure, physical structures, and workforce assets.

-We believe the re-use of significant properties, office complexes, and industrial facilities should incentivize the growth of targeted industries and the needs of business for competitive, efficient, and functional facilities.
+Re-use of Significant Properties: We believe the re-use of significant properties, office complexes, and industrial facilities should incentivize the growth of targeted industries and the needs of business for competitive, efficient, and functional facilities.

-We believe the regulatory burden on business should be reduced through simplified, consistent, efficient, and customer-oriented permitting and approval processes.
+Reduce the Regulatory Burden: We believe the regulatory burden on business should be reduced through simplified, consistent, efficient, and customer-oriented permitting and approval processes.

 The SCBP actively supports the statewide reform initiative, lead by Opportunity New Jersey (ONJ), to improve the business climate so that it is more affordable and competitive for businesses.
 ONJ is a non-partisan, grassroots advocacy coalition comprised of New Jersey interests representing thousands of employers, employees, businesses, trade groups, community organizations and other concerned citizens in the state.
 With no direct ties to political parties or government, ONJ serves as an independent voice to advocate for and support policies that encourage job growth, affordability, and prosperity in New Jersey.